 Can some NETs be Benign?

 By any accepted definition of cancer terms, a tumour can be non-cancerous (benign) or cancerous (malignant).
 This is correct for any cancer type.
-Before 2010 WHO changes, many texts remain out of date (or stick to the principles of classic cancer definitions.
-One example is the current (2016) version of Inter Science Institute publication on Neuroendocrine Tumors, a document which many US patients’ reference (but it’s clearly now out of date).
+Before the 2010 WHO changes, many texts remain out of date (or stick to the principles of classic cancer definitions.
+One example is the current (2016) version of Inter Science Institute (ISI) publication on Neuroendocrine Tumors, a document that many US patients reference (but it’s clearly now out of date).
 For example, I’ve seen statements such as “These tumors are most commonly benign (90%)” in relation to Insulinoma (a type of Pancreatic NET or pNET).
 Ditto for Pheochromocytoma (an adrenal gland NET).
 Adrenal and Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
 And I note that there is a ‘benign’ code option for every single NET listed in the WHO International Classification of Diseases (ICD) system.
 BUT remember the widely used definition of Benign I gave above.
 Benign means the tumour does not invade nearby tissue or spread to other parts of the body.
 So, for example, when the ISI states “90% of insulinomas are benign”, they are saying that 90% of them do not invade nearby tissue or spread to other parts of the body.